 PRIMARY CARE PROVIDER (PCP) – Your personal health care provider.
 Your primary care provider can be a family or general practitioner, internist, pediatrician, or other provider approved by UnitedHealthcare Community Plan.
 To receive benefits, your primary care provider must provide or coordinate your care.
 If you need to see a specialist, your primary care provider will refer you.

 PROVIDER– A health care professional (such as a doctor, nurse, internist, etc.) or facility (such as a hospital, clinic, etc.).

 RECERTIFICATION – Periodic review of your family’s income and eligibility.
 During recertification, you must submit current income and residency documentation to verify your eligibility and/or level of premium subsidy.

-SERVICE AREA – The geographic area served by a health plan that provides coverage for Healthy Options and Basic Health members.
+SERVICE AREA – The geographic area served by a health plan that provides coverage for Washington Apple Health.

 SPECIALIST – A provider of specialized medicine, such as a cardiologist or a neurosurgeon.

 SPOUSE - an individual who is legally married to another or who presents to the community as a husband or wife in a non-legal relationship.